NikoletaUnipi/Data_Structures_Project_1/README.md

 # Data_Structures_Project_1
-A project for the data structures course in university of Piraus
+A project for the data structures course in university of Piraeus